 The consortium consists of 15 organizations from 7 European countries.
-All ENTRANCE partners are strongly involved in the transport and mobility sector, each within their own mission and business area.
+All ENTRANCE partners have a strong involvement in the transport and mobility sector, each within their own mission and business area.

-The organizations have a long track record in EU funded projects, including many CSAs, and are very well connected to the EU initiatives in the transport area.
-The consortium constitutes the perfect combination of competences which covers the entire transport and mobility sector.
-The partners represent all relevant stakeholder groups and ensure the direct contact with all relevant European transport and mobility initiatives and associations.
+These organisations have long track records in EU-funded projects, including many CSAs, and are very well connected to the EU initiatives in the transport area.
+The consortium constitutes the perfect combination of competencies that covers the entire transport and mobility sector.
+The partners represent all relevant stakeholder groups and ensure direct contact with all relevant European transport and mobility initiatives and associations.

 PNO